 - Cut six hearts with the smallest cutter and set aside

-- Melt 225g of white cooking chocolate
+- Melt the white chocolate

 - Pour the white chocolate into the mould and spread evenly with the back of a spoon

 - Take two squares of milk chocolate and finely grate over the top

 - After about 30 seconds, when the chocolate is just starting to thicken, carefully place the icing hearts on top and press gently so that they sink in level but don't disappear

 - Put the whole thing in the fridge to set for 15 minutes before turning out and storing somewhere airtight